 Our grantees

-Since being set up in 2020, we have supported almost 40 organisations that are working to shape Artificial Intelligence to better serve people and society.
+Since being set up in 2020, we have supported over 40 organisations with over €8 million to shape Artificial Intelligence to better serve people and society.

 Our grantees have helped put fundamental rights and democratic freedoms at the heart of policymaking on AI, and have brought the perspectives of marginalised communities such as migrants and sex workers into the debate.